cgerling/ninety-nine-elixir-problems/problems/working-with-lists.md

 ```

 ## #08 - Eliminate consecutive duplicates of list elements

+★★

 If a list contains repeated elements they should be replaced with a single copy of the element.
 The order of the elements should not be changed.

-Difficulty ★★

 Examples:
 ```elixir